dr-yst/org-x/dev-docs/activeContext.md

 - Performance optimization for large org-mode files

 ## GitHub Issues

+> **NOTE:** src/lib/bindings.ts changed since last read.
+> If any new/removed/renamed Tauri commands or types are present, update API usage and documentation accordingly.

 ### Completed Issues
 - ✅ **Issue #14: Implement parsing of multiple org files and display all headlines in ListView**